Mastering Cross-Cloud Identity Synchronization Protocols

 ---|---|---|

-SAML | SSO across services | Enterprise applications |
+SAML | SSO across services | Enterprise applications, federated identity |

-OAuth | Access delegation | Mobile apps and APIs |
+OAuth | Access delegation | Mobile apps and APIs, granting specific access |

-OpenID Connect | User authentication | Web applications and social logins |
+OpenID Connect | User authentication | Web applications, social logins, identity info |

 Real-Life Example

 Imagine a company using both Google Workspace and Microsoft Azure.
 To maintain control over who can access which services, they implement SAML for SSO.
 This allows employees to log in to both platforms using a single set of credentials, making it easier for the IT department to manage user access and maintain security.
+Typically, this would involve setting up Azure AD as the central Identity Provider, which then asserts the user's identity to Google Workspace via SAML.

 Visualizing the Process